 If whole wheat flour is a “clean” ingredient, is homemade bread made with all-purpose flour unclean?
 I’m especially concerned about using these confusing terms with children, who are prone to take things quite literally.
 Will your child worry that the canned beans at Grandma’s are filthy?
 Will your kid tell his classmate that his Lunchable is dirty?

-3. It can makes a moral judgment on eating.
+3. It makes a moral judgment on eating

 Choosing mostly whole and minimally processed foods IS the smart way to go and plenty of people follow “clean eating” in a sensible and reasonable way.